B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/DownloadSchema.rst

 ::

-    -sp, --species-id            (Required) The integer identifier or name of the species that the schema is associated to in the NS (default: None).
+    -sp, --species-id            (Required) The integer identifier or name of the species that the schema is associated to in Chewie-NS.

-    -sc, --schema-id             (Required) The URI, integer identifier or name of the schema to download from the NS (default: None).
+    -sc, --schema-id             (Required) The URI, integer identifier or name of the schema to download from Chewie-NS.

-    -o, --download-folder        (Required) Output folder to which the schema will be saved (default: None).
+    -o, --download-folder        (Required) Output folder to which the schema will be saved.

-    --cpu, --cpu-cores           (Optional) Number of CPU cores that will be passed to the PrepExternalSchema process to determine representatives and create the final schema (default: 1).
+    --cpu, --cpu-cores           (Optional) Number of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores/threads).
+This value is only used if it is necessary to construct the schema locally (default: 1).

-    --ns, --nomenclature-server  (Optional) The base URL for the Nomenclature Server.
+    --ns, --nomenclature-server  (Optional) The base URL for the Chewie-NS instance.
 The default value, "main", will establish a connection to "https://chewbbaca.online/", "tutorial" to "https://tutorial.chewbbaca.online/" and "local" to
                                  "http://127.0.0.1:5000/NS/api/" (localhost).
 Users may also provide
                                  the IP address to other Chewie-NS instances (default: main).

-    --b, --blast-path            (Optional) Path to the BLAST executables (default: None).
+    --b, --blast-path            (Optional) Path to the directory that contains the BLAST executables (default: None).

     --d, --date                  (Optional) Download schema with state from specified date.
 Must be in the format "Y-m-dTH:M:S" (default: None).